 Why do you ask for demographic information in the application?

 There are two reasons for these questions.
 First, HDR would like to increase the diversity of businesses served by our organization and hopes to strengthen the support of traditionally underserved entrepreneurs.
-Second, we received $50,000 in grant funding from the Virginia Department of Housing and Community Development’s Resurgence Grant program.
+Second, we received $100,000 in grant funding from the Virginia Department of Housing and Community Development’s Resurgence Grant program.
 This grant seeks to support businesses owned by women, Veterans, and individuals of color.
 We need to track this information for grant reporting purposes.

 What will I be required to do if accepted into this program?

-- Engage fully with your technical assistance provider and take full advantage of the coaching or training experience.
+- Engage fully with your technical assistance provider and take full advantage of the coaching or training experience

-- Submit two reports on time with updated economic data.
+- Submit two reports on time by Sept 1, 2024, and Jan 30, 2025

-- We would like your partnership in helping to get the word out about the Friendly City Fortune raffle during May-July 2022 as proceeds from this fund raiser funds technical assistance and grants.
+- We would like your partnership in helping to get the word out about the Friendly City Fortune raffle during May-July 2022 as proceeds from this fundraiser fund technical assistance and grants.
 This can be through social media posts about the raffle on your business channels or posters in your business.